WarwickRSE/mostest/DefensiveCoding.md

 Side-effecting functions are harder - if they depend on any global state then we need to constrain this when running the test.
 Idempotent functions are somewhere in the middle - if they can be repeated with the same effects they can't depend on global state, or really modify it.
+So we need to take some caution, but we don't need to carefully 'mock-up' a bunch of state.

+Moreover, functions which affect global state really ought to be tested under all possible global circumstances - and you can see how the number of combinations of that might rapidly multiply.

-When we're writing tests for code, especially if we approach it from a true 'unit testing' angle, where we test every single function individually, it can look like we should be inserting tests for everything everywhere But no...
+On the other hand, when we're writing tests for code, especially if we approach it from a true 'unit testing' angle, where we test every single function individually, it can look like we should be inserting checks for everything everywhere.
+This is a mistake - not only will we be doing un-necessary work in cases where our checks all pass, we can accidentally make our code _too_ fault tolerant.
+Because, by definition, 'fault tolerant' code is tolerant to faults, our code can end up continuing in cases where it ought to have stopped.

+In some languages, we need to aggressively raise errors - in Python we can mostly just decline to catch them.
+So, for example, do not catch exceptions unless you can actually handle them, in the sense of fixing the problem and carrying on.